 Just remember not to clean your grinder with water as this will damage the internal mechanisms.
 A brush and a blow of air is all it takes.

 The only real downside to the JX-Pro is that it is a manual coffee grinder.
-But, if that is what you are looking for then you don’t really need to look any further.
+But, that’s kinda the point and if that is what you are looking for then you don’t really need to look any further.
 Especially as it performs on par with many (more expensive) electric grinders.

 You can certainly find cheaper hand grinders, like the JavaPresse Manual.
 But, you won’t get the same longevity or consistency.
 Plus, it’s still a lot cheaper than many electric grinders that offer comparable grind consistency.